Executive Order 12036

 Executive Order 12036 is a United States Presidential Executive Order signed on January 24, 1978, by President Jimmy Carter that imposed restrictions on and reformed the U.S. Intelligence Community along with further banning indirect U.S. involvement in assassinations.
 The EO was designed to strengthen and expand Executive Order 11905, which was originally signed by Gerald R. Ford in 1976.

-Background & history
+Background and history

 Upon taking office in 1977, President Jimmy Carter's administration with input from Congress immediately began to revise EO 11905 that was signed late in the previous year.
 Pressure and the need for reform of the U.S. Intelligence Community still existed from the Church and Pike Committees.
 EO 12036 would be signed barely a year after Carter took office on January 24, 1978.
 The EO was hailed by Senator Walter D. Huddleston and Jimmy Carter as having the most input from the President and Congress amongst EOs up until that day.
 Carter also intended the EO to be temporary until new intelligence reform legislation could be put into law.
 EO 12036 would be superseded by new legislation in the future.